Tuesday

 Program with GUTs

 One of the greatest shifts in modern programming practices has been how programmers across many different domains, languages and environments have embraced unit testing.
-Good unit testing, however, is more than having NUnit installed and running.
+Good unit testing, however, is more than having a unit-testing framework installed and running.

 Tests help to make long-term product development cost effective rather than a cost centre, they underpin the effective flow of CI/CD and reduce failure demand on a team.
 But the discussion of unit testing goes further than simply doing it: what makes a good unit test?
 It is not enough to have tests; poor quality tests can hold back development just as good tests can streamline it.

-This session looks at good unit tests (GUTs) and different testing workflows, from test-driven development (TDD) to refactoring-driven development.
+This session looks at good unit tests (GUTs) and different testing workflows, from test-driven development (TDD) to refactoring-driven development, whether the code you are testing comes from the past, from a prompt or direct from your fingertips.
 Examples will be in C++, C and Python.